 Don’t let the red color of this traditional Malaysian dish dish intimidate you if you aren’t a fan of spicy food.
 Some Malaysian dishes do have quite a bit of heat, but this dish (which translates from Malay to ¨Red Cooked Chicken”) gets most of its deep red color from tomatoes.
+The dish is often served at weddings, accompanied by Nasi Tomato (Tomato Rice).

 There are a few spicy red peppers to give a hint of heat.
 Those spicy peppers are joined with other common ingredients used in Malaysian cooking, such as turmeric, galangal (ginger), lemongrass and garlic.
 The complex dish includes a little sweetness from sugar and cinnamon, all simmered together in a rich tomato and coconut milk gravy.